 Share your experience on social media: #DrawingsatHarvard

 Information about related events, including gallery talks and a lecture by Harvard professor Ewa Lajer-Burcharth on February 8, 2017, can be found in the museums’ calendar.
-View a recording of the February 8 lecture at https://vimeo.com/205378890 or https://youtu.be/yKLWMjJ9yyQ.
+View a recording of the February 8 lecture on Vimeo or YouTube.